Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Dynamics of Interacting Phantom Energy

+This point behaves as a saddle point for all choices except for $\alpha>0$ and $m>0$ that show stable future attractor.

-It is mentioned here that points $P_1$ and $P_2$ undergo decelerated expansion while the point $P_3$ is a stable future attractor that lies in accelerated expanding phase of the universe as $q<0$ and $\omega_{\phi}<-1$.
-The summary of the results for evolution as well as stability of LRS BI model coupled with phantom energy and matter is given in Table \textbf{1}.
+It is mentioned here that all the points lie in accelerated expanding phase of the universe for negative values of $\alpha$ as $q<0$ and $\omega_{\phi}<-1$.
+We summarize the results for stability of LRS BI universe coupled with phantom energy and matter in Table \textbf{1}.